Pittsburgh: Livability

-Pittsburgh has five city parks and several parks managed by the Nature Conservancy.
+Pittsburgh has five city parks and several parks managed by the Pittsburgh Parks Conservancy.
 The largest, Frick Park, provides 664 acres of woodland park with extensive hiking and biking trails throughout steep valleys and wooded slopes.
 Birding enthusiasts visit the Clayton Hill area of Frick Park, where over 100 species of birds have been recorded.

 Residents living in extremely low-lying areas near the rivers or one of the 1,400 creeks and streams may have occasional floods, such as those caused when the remnants of Hurricane Ivan hit rainfall records in 2004.
 River flooding is relatively rare due to federal flood control efforts extensively managing locks, dams, and reservoirs.
 Residents living near smaller tributary streams are less protected from occasional flooding.
 The cost of a comprehensive flood control program for the region has been estimated at a prohibitive $50 billion.

 Pittsburgh has the greatest number of bars per capita in the nation.

 Sports

 Pittsburgh hosted the first professional football game and the first World Series.
-College sports also have large followings with the University of Pittsburgh in football and sharing Division I basketball fans with Robert Morris and Duquesne.
+College sports also have large followings with the University of Pittsburgh in football and sharing Division I basketball fans with Robert Morris University and Duquesne University.

 Pittsburgh has a long history with its major professional sports teams—the Steelers of the National Football League, the Penguins of the National Hockey League, and the Pirates of Major League Baseball—which all share the same team colors, the official city colors of black and gold.
 (Note: The Pittsburgh Power of the Arena Football League and the Pittsburgh Passion of the Independent Women's Football League (IWFL) use these colors as well.)
 Pittsburgh is the only city in the United States where this practice of sharing colors across all city teams takes place.
 The black-and-gold color scheme has since become widely associated with the city and personified in its famous Terrible Towel.
 Further, the Pittsburgh Riverhounds professional soccer team of the USL Championship division wear black and gold colors.

 The "Rails to Trails" program has converted miles of former rail tracks to recreational trails, including a Pittsburgh-Washington D.C. bike/walking trail.
 Several mountain biking trails are within the city and suburbs, Frick Park has biking trails and Hartwood Acres Park has many miles of single track trails.